FAIRmat-NFDI/pynxtools/examples/mpes/README.md

 Yes, [here](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-remote-tools-hub/-/tree/develop/docker/mpes) you can find exhaustive examples how to use `pynxtools` for your ARPES research data pipeline.

-There is also an [example](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-remote-tools-hub/-/tree/develop/docker/xps) for using `pynxtools` for an XPS pipeline.
+There is also an [example](https://gitlab.mpcdf.mpg.de/nomad-lab/north/xps) for using `pynxtools` and `pnyxtoools-xps` for an XPS pipeline.